 Q: How do I apply to study at NZLC?
 What is the application process?

 A: The application process is very simple.
 You can fill out our online enrolment form here.
-We will then send you the invoice within 24 hours (except on weekends or public holidays).
-This invoice should be paid in full at least 4 weeks before your studies commence.
+We will then send you the invoice within 24 hours (except on weekends or public holidays) with payment details and instructions.

 Q: How long before my course should I apply?